 - controlling your blood sugar

-Many cases of fatty liver don’t develop into liver disease.
-The liver can repair itself, so if you take the necessary steps to treat high cholesterol, diabetes, or obesity, you can reverse fatty liver.
+Most cases of fatty liver don’t progress into other forms of liver disease.
+The liver can repair itself, so if you take the necessary steps to treat high cholesterol, diabetes, an unhealthy diet, and obesity, you can reverse fatty liver.

 If you’re a heavy drinker, stop drinking alcohol or limit your intake to 1 drink or less per day for women and 2 drinks or less per day for men.
 A liver biopsy can help your doctor identify permanent liver damage and determine the severity of damage.